yanxingjianken/yanxingjianken.github.io/_teaching/2014-spring-teaching-1.md

 type: "Math course notes"
 permalink: /teaching/NYU_math_course_notes
 venue: "NYU Courant"
-date: 2020-09-01
+date: 2021-09-01
 location: "New York, NY"
 ---

 These are my handwritten notes in OneNote format.
-Note that there may be mandarin or French symbols.
+Note that there may be Mandarin or French symbols.

 MATH-UA 262 Ordinary Differential Equations (2021 Fall)
 ======